Tarun215/EnviroCar_c1/README.md

 ## Status

-Visualised all 100 tracks, provided by EnviroCar API on calling "/tracks" route, with color on the basis of their consumption data.
+Visualised all 100 tracks, provided by EnviroCar API on calling "/tracks" route using bbox for munster, with color on the basis of their consumption data.

-All tracks can be seen in and around:
-* Hamm
-* Chemnitz
-* Bremen

-##### Working on wiring up city selector

 ### Color Scheme